kratisto/docs/pages/public_cloud/ai_machine_learning/gi_08_s3_compliance/guide.en-gb.md

 > [!tabs]
 > **AI Notebooks**
 >>
->> To launch an AI notebook with a S3 compatible bucket mounted as remote data, you can use the following command pattern:
+>> To launch an AI notebook with an S3 compatible bucket mounted as remote data, you can use the following command pattern:
 >>
 >> ```console
 >> ovhai notebook run <framework-id> <editor-id> \